antoniogweb/MvcMyLibrary/README.md

-# easygiant
+# MvcMyLibrary
-EasyGiant is a flexible and easy-to-use PHP framework based on the MVC paradigm
+MvcMyLibrary is a flexible and easy-to-use PHP library to use together with MvcMy